Interest only mortgages

 If you already have a competitive mortgage deal, it may be hard to find a more competitive deal.

 For example, if you got an interest only lifetime tracker mortgage before the credit crunch.
 This tracks the Bank of England’s Bank rate.

 Remember that your investment is not guaranteed to grow.
 You may need to look into other ways of paying off the capital at the end of the mortgage term.

 Interest only mortgages were mis-sold as cheaper options than capital and interest mortgages.
 This was between 2004 and 2008.
 The mis-selling was due to the lower monthly payments.

 There was an assumption that house prices would rise.
-This was made worse when they fell between 2007 and 2009.
+This got worse when they fell between 2007 and 2009.

 You can complain to the Financial Ombudsman if you have an interest only mortgage and feel your broker did not make it clear what you were getting into.

-There are also commercial firms that can help you make interest only mis-selling claims.
+Commercial firms can also help you make interest only mis-selling claims.

-The key factor is if your adviser were clear to you about the risks of interest only.
+The key factor is if your adviser was clear to you about the risks of interest only.
 The adviser should have told you that you'd need a payment vehicle at the end of the term.
 As well as not to rely on house price gains.